-Love—the chief visionary officer of the Dr. Susan Love Research Foundation, which is focused on breast cancer research—couldn’t figure out how to effectively study breast ducts, where breast cancer often begins.
+Love—the chief visionary officer of the Dr. Susan Love Foundation for Breast Cancer Research, which is focused on breast cancer research—couldn’t figure out how to effectively study breast ducts, where breast cancer often begins.
 The ducts have a low biomass, taking up a barely readable amount of area and volume.

 “I got kind of frustrated that we didn’t understand very much the anatomy of the breast,” Love told The Daily Beast.
 “It hasn’t been studied very much.
 There’s been a study looking at the microbiomes of all the rest of the body, but not the breasts.”